swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ## 3. Manage Transfer Status

 #### **Description**
 This feature involves managing the status of the transfer.
-It allows a customer to cancel the transfer, allows a bank teller to change the transfer status to be completed or rejected as well as the system functionality to reject the transfer if there is not enough balance on a client’s account.
+It allows a Customer to cancel the transfer, allows a bank Teller to change the transfer status to be completed or rejected as well as the system functionality to reject the transfer if there is not enough balance on a client’s account.
 This feature falls into the medium priority level.

 **Priority**: Medium